 - English Serif

-The traditional form of Savoy font can be used for a drop capped letter in books or formal invitations, such as for weddings.
-The embellished Savoy also works well for monograms and initials for a brand logo.
+The traditional form of Savoy can be used for a drop capped letter in books or formal invitations, such as for weddings.
+The embellished version works well for monograms and initials for a brand logo.
 Nash’s version of the font works well anywhere calligraphy might be used in a design.
 The result is something that looks as though you spent hours drawing it by hand.

 Is Savoy Right for Your Project?